CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

   - In this case, the module extracts the **Plate**, **Well**, **Site** and **ChannelNumber** from the image files' names.

     - This situation is a rather simple one, but if your own data is more complex, there are other ways of obtaining metadata.
-You can `Add another extraction method` and choose to which images to apply them to.
+You can `Add another extraction method` and choose which images to apply them to.
-    - You can also add a file where is contained the Metadata per image.
+    - You can also add a file which adds extra Metadata per image.

   - The module uses a `'regular expression'` (also known as RegEx), a sort of template that fits all the file names and allows to obtain data from them.